YIEHOO/Foncia-Cypress-Test/README.md

 #### Run the tests

-To run the test on production :
+To run the test on production on a headless mode :

 ```sh
 yarn test --env ENV='production'